 We don’t bottle our beers using Mimi anymore (thank God) and kiteboarders now outnumber the sailboarders in the Gorge, but a lot of things have remained the same around here.
 We still craft all our beers by hand.
 Our hops and barley still come from trusted local farms.
 Our water, from a spring on Mount Hood.

-And we continue to do whatever we can to be sensitive to the environment that lured us to this amazing place: By operating our own award-winning water treatment plant; distributing our spent grain to nearby farmers; using a sustainable filtration system; packaging our products in recycled paperboard; and becoming a founding member of the Hood River Greensmart taskforce.
+And we continue to do whatever we can to be sensitive to the environment that lured us to this amazing place: By operating our own award-winning water treatment plant; distributing our spent grain to nearby farmers; using a sustainable filtration system; and becoming a founding member of the Hood River Greensmart taskforce.
 We love our community.
-So we support over 300 events and charities each year, with a focus on those in our local area.
+So we support numerous events and charities each year, with a focus on those in our local area.